hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901455v1-trusted-uncertainty-in-large-language-models-a-unified-framework-for.md

 ---
 layout: default
-title: Trusted Uncertainty in Large Language Models: A Unified Framework for Confidence Calibration and Risk-Controlled Refusal
+title: "Trusted Uncertainty in Large Language Models: A Unified Framework for Confidence Calibration and Risk-Controlled Refusal"
 ---

 # Trusted Uncertainty in Large Language Models: A Unified Framework for Confidence Calibration and Risk-Controlled Refusal